 Triton was the first location in the solar system where cryovolcanoes were observed.
 The Voyager 2 probe observed plumes of nitrogen gas and dust up to five miles high during its 1989 flyby.
 These eruptions are responsible for Triton's smooth surface because the gases condense and fall back to the surface, forming a thick blanket similar to snow.

 Some researchers believe that solar radiation penetrates the surface ice of Triton and heats a dark layer below.
 The entrapped heat vaporizes subsurface nitrogen, which expands and eventually erupts through the ice layer above.
 This would be the only known location of energy from outside of a body causing an eruption - the energy usually comes from within.

 Enceladus - The Best Documented

-One theory for the mechanism behind the cryovolcanism (see image above) is that subsurface pockets of pressurized water exist a short distance (perhaps as little as a few tens of meters) beneath the moon's surface.
+One theory for the mechanism behind the cryovolcanism is that subsurface pockets of pressurized water exist a short distance (perhaps as little as a few tens of meters) beneath the moon's surface.
 This water is kept in the liquid state by the tidal heating of the moon's interior.
-Occasionally these pressurised waters vent to the surface, producing a plume of water vapor and ice particles.
+Occasionally these pressurized waters vent to the surface, producing a plume of water vapor and ice particles.

 Evidence for Activity

-Cryovolcanoes on Enceladus were not discovered until 2005 and an exhaustive search has not been done across the solar system for this activity.
+Cryovolcanoes on Enceladus were not discovered until 2005, and an exhaustive search has not been done across the solar system for this type of activity.
 In fact, some believe that volcanic activity on our close neighbor Venus still occurs but is hidden beneath the dense cloud cover.
-It is also very likely, perhaps probable, that active volcanoes or cryovolcanoes will be discovered on moons of icy planets in the outer portions of our solar system such as Europa, Ganymede, Titan or Miranda.
+A few features on Mars suggest possible recent activity there.
+It is also very likely, perhaps probable, that active volcanoes or cryovolcanoes will be discovered on moons of icy planets in the outer portions of our solar system such as Europa, Titan, Dione, Ganymede, and Miranda.

 This is an exciting time to watch space exploration!